 Kooljaman Resort at Cape Leveque is sometimes called a luxury resort, sometimes a wilderness camp.

 It might sound like a contradiction but the Cape Leveque resort is both.

 At Kooljaman you can watch the sun rising out of the ocean, from your bed if you like!

 And on the other side of the Cape you can watch the sun melt back into the ocean at night...

 Go for a beach walk in the morning.
-Kilometres and kilometres of powdery white sand, interspersed with rocky sections, and dotted with treasures the tide left behind.
+Kilometres and kilometres of powdery sand, interspersed with rocky sections, but rarely another foot print...

-- Instead between July and October you can view migrating humpback whales, which pass in viewing distance from the beaches.
+Between July and October you can view migrating humpback whales, which pass in viewing distance from the beaches.

 You can snorkel at the rocks between the beaches, or put your boat in the water and go fishing.
 The fishing is excellent!

 When you've had enough of beach life for a while go for a stroll along the board walk that leads over the top of the hills, past the lighthouse, from one side of Cape Leveque to the other.